ricky-shin/bulpa/README.md

 # TODO
 * Let "Department" column in all-professors.php to show dname string, not the assigned internal ID.
-* Pre-Zicklin Courses page (query reviews table where course = the pre-zick courses & isApproved = 1 [True])
-* Zicklin Courses page (same as above)
-* Admin Page (meaning.. authentican 💀, or lazy way: .htaccess or password protect with hashed password in db?), Select * from 'reviews'  where isApproved = 0; | checkbox & submission sets isApproved = 1 [True].
+* Focus more on querying reviews table for all-professors.php.
+Or maybe get rid of that all together and focus more on utilizing reviews table?
+Something to think about.
 * Google Analytics (easy/low priority)
 * After site is live: push updated config.php (currently in '.gitignore' to protect reCAPTCHA API key)
 * Search box in top right corner posting to course.php?id=
+* Clean up unused pages, if any.
+* Admin Page - displays reviews in descending order (by timestamp), wihere isApproved = '0'.
+Maybe fork [this](https://github.com/henry7720/Verification-Page)?

 # WISHLIST
 * Pagination
 * Most popular professor (a/k/a professors with most reviews)